ahdis/MobileAccessGateway/docs/index.md

 # Mobile Access Gateway

-The [Mobile Access Gateway](https://www.mobileaccessgateway.ch/) is an implementation based on the [CH EPR FHIR](https://fhir.ch/ig/ch-epr-fhir/index.html) implementation guide.
-It provides a FHIR Gateway supporting the mobile IHE server actors and translates them to the IHE XDS/HL7v3 transactions.
+The [Mobile Access Gateway (MAG)](https://www.mobileaccessgateway.ch/) is an implementation based on the [CH EPR FHIR Implementation Guide](https://fhir.ch/ig/ch-epr-fhir/index.html).
+It provides a FHIR gateway that supports the mobile IHE server actors and translates them into IHE XDS/HL7v3 transactions.

 It uses [IPF](https://oehf.github.io/ipf/) and [HAPI-FHIR](https://hapifhir.io/).

-You can read more [about the features](features.md), [the endpoints](endpoints.md) or [the changes](changelog.md).
-A more complete description of the [transactions needed for the EPR integration of primary systems](integration-primary-system.md) is also available.
+You can find more details about its [features](features.md), available [endpoints](endpoints.md), [Docker container](docker.md) setup, and [change history](changelog.md) in the documentation.
+A more complete description of the [transactions required for the EPR integration of primary systems](integration-primary-system.md) is also provided.

-See also the [website](https://www.mobileaccessgateway.ch/) or [github repo](https://github.com/ahdis/MobileAccessGateway) for further information.
+For further information, see the [website](https://www.mobileaccessgateway.ch/) or the [GitHub repository](https://github.com/ahdis/MobileAccessGateway).